raganwald-deprecated/homoiconic/2009-10-20/high_anxiety.md

 High Anxiety
 ===

 Last night, a good friend was visiting and she suggested we pass the time playing Go.
-I own a board but despite loving board games I have never played on it.
+I own a board but I don't recall ever playing with it.
 We got the board out and she started to explain how to play, and things went rapidly downhill from there.
 I do not kid when I say that by the time she ended the game in exasperation, I had sucked all joy out of the room.

 My history with Go is brief and inauspicious.
 I had heard it was a beautiful game, full of subtleties and marvels.
 Friends told me how much I would love it.
 So decades ago, I visited a Go club and explained I would like to learn to play.
 One of the members puled out a small board, gave me a brief run-down of the rules much as my friend did last night, and invited me to play. he probably gave me a large handicap, I don't remember the details.